Sherrydqy/CIM-642-Physical-Computing/Midterm Project/Readme.md

-# WATER TIME
+# HYDRATE YOURSELF WELL
 ## What is the title of your project?
-Water Time
+HYDRATE YOURSELF WELL
 ## Briefly explain why did you want to make this project?
 Study has shown that across the world, at all stages of life, most people live in a status of dehydration.
 The average American only drinks 1.8 cups a day which is significantly less than the 8.5 cups a day that are recommended by the European Hydration Institute.
 It takes only a 2% loss of total water content for your body to start feeling thirsty.
 Once you’re at this point your body is already in a state of dehydration.
 The most recommended way to keep ourselves hydrated is regular water intake.
 Therefore, I want to make a machine that can reminds people to drink water regularly.